Skip to Content

 The low cost makes this less of a problem, but it uses more time and effort.

-Polycarbonate is a little more expensive than polyethylene but is much more durable and robust.
+Polycarbonate is a little more expensive than polyethylene but is more durable and robust.
 It’s made from a composite of sheets, and the multiple layers make it great for insulation.

 It’s also a flexible type of plastic and lets in a reasonable amount of sunlight.